broadinstitute/quickboard/docs/beginner_example.md

 Let's add one more plugin to finish off this tab.
 Right now, the bar chart plots the `size` column against the `label`.
 Maybe we want to also see the bar chart of `weight` by `label`.
-We *could* add another plot to the page to handle this, but instead we'll add a plugin that let's us freely toggle between these two plots in the same frame.
+We *could* add another plot to the page to handle this, but instead we'll add a plugin that lets us freely toggle between these two plots in the same frame.

 The plugin we want here is `PlotInputRadioButtons`.
 Let's add it to the bar chart like so:
 ```